umair-gujjar/react-router-transitions/README.md

 Available options are:

 - `RouterContext`: Usually the router context component of react-router.
 - `TransitionGroup`: The transition group component used to make transition.
 You can use any kind of transition group, [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html) being the default.
 Transition specified in `showTransition`, `dismissTransition` or `defaultTransition` are the properties used to render your `TransitionGroup`.
 - `defaultTransition`: The default transition applied on the component.
 The default transition is applied when no transition is specified or when we can't determine the type of transition to apply.
-- `onShow`: Hook function called after a "show" action has beed requested.
+- `onShow`: Hook function called after a "show" action has been requested.
-- `onDismiss`: Hook function called after a "dismiss" action has beed requested.
+- `onDismiss`: Hook function called after a "dismiss" action has been requested.
 - `getComponentKey`: Function used to generate the component key.
 Defaults to the complete route path.

 This method has to be called in the render method of the Router component.